NovakEvgeniy/my-first-migration/issue#2-ConvertCobolToJava/README.md

 # Issue 2: Initial Conversion COBOL → Java

 ## Project Description
-This project demonstrates an initial, "naïve" approach to converting a simple COBOL program that uses `JSON GENERATE` into equivalent Java code.
+This project demonstrates an initial, *"naïve"* approach to converting a simple COBOL program that uses `JSON GENERATE` into equivalent Java code.
 The goal is not to build a perfect Java architecture, but to illustrate the direct transfer of logic and data structures.

 ---

-## Original COBOL Code (json-generate.cbl)
+## Original COBOL Code (`json-generate.cbl`)
 The COBOL program creates a JSON document from the `ws-record` using the `JSON GENERATE` statement and performs the following steps:

 - Declares working variables (`ws-json-output`, `ws-json-char-count`).
 - Defines the record `ws-record` with the following fields:
-  - `ws-record-name` — name, 10 characters,
+  - `ws-record-name` — name, 10 characters
-  - `ws-record-value` — value, 10 characters,
+  - `ws-record-value` — value, 10 characters
-  - `ws-record-blank` — blank field, 10 characters,
+  - `ws-record-blank` — blank field, 10 characters
-  - `ws-record-flag` — flag (5 characters) with level-88 conditions (`enabled`/`disabled`).
+  - `ws-record-flag` — flag (5 characters) with level-88 conditions (enabled/disabled)
 - Populates the fields using `MOVE` and `SET` statements.
 - Outputs the result using `DISPLAY` statements.